-Appeal to find owners of severely neglected dog found in Blyth
+Appeal to find owners of severely neglected dog found in Slaley

-An appeal has been made to members of the public to come forward if they have any information about a dog that has been found in a field within the Blyth area in a completely emaciated condition.
+An appeal is being made to members of the public to come forward if they have any information about a dog that has been found abandoned and in poor condition in the Slaley area.

 If you have any information, no matter how small, please contact the Animal Welfare Team on 0345 600 6400 or by email to Animal.Welfare@northumberland.gov.uk